Identifying limits of ideals of points in the case of projective space: A sufficient condition in the case of projective plane

-Since all $S$-polynomials of those generators are in the ideal $(C_{e+2}, \ldots, C_0)$, it follows that this set of generators satisfies the B\"uchberger criterion (see \cite[Thm.~6~in~Ch.~2~\S~6]{CLO}) and is thus a Gr\"obner basis.
-In particular, the initial ideal $\operatorname{in_<}(K_f)$ is $I_f$ so $S/K_f$ has Hilbert function $h_{r,2}$.
-In order to prove that $K_f$ is saturated we will use the following result.
+\begin{lemma} In the above notation, the initial ideal of $K_f$ with respect to the lex order $>$ with $\alpha_0 > \alpha_2 > \alpha_1$ is $I_f$.
+In particular, $S/K_f$ has Hilbert function $h_{r,2}$. \end{lemma} \begin{proof} All $S$-polynomials of the generators displayed in Equation \eqref{al:generators_of_kf} are in the ideal $(C_{e+2}, \ldots, C_0)$.
+It follows that this set of generators satisfies the B\"uchberger criterion (see \cite[Thm.~6~in~Ch.~2~\S6]{CLO}) and is thus, a Gr\"obner basis.
+In particular, the initial ideal $\operatorname{in_<}(K_f)$ is $I_f$ so $S/K_f$ has Hilbert function $h_{r,2}$ by Lemma \ref{l:I_f_in_V}. \end{proof}